appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/apireference.md

 The `Searchbase` library is a headless implementation of the core architecture in Vanilla JS, which can be used with your own UI or alongside any framework.
 It provides all the necessary utilities to build a powerful search UI and can be easily integrated with any UI framework.
 Searchbase lib maintains the search `state` and provides some `actions` which can be used to manipulate the state from the UI.
 It also provides events which can be used to listen for the state changes & update the UI accordingly.

 Although we don't ship any UI component with `Searchbase` directly, we provide easy to integrate libraries for different platforms.
-Please check `@appbaseio/react-searchbox` and `@appbaseio/vue-searchbox` for the React and Vue.
-The UI solution for `angular` is work in progress.
+You can check `@appbaseio/react-searchbox` and `@appbaseio/vue-searchbox` for React and Vue.
+A UI solution for `angular` is on our roadmap as well.

 ## How to use?